MarkDYabut/my-website/src/content/tech/2022-01-04-what-is-a-software-test-engineer.md

 ### The Software Development Life Cycle

-Here's a [link](https://www.tutorialspoint.com/sdlc/sdlc_overview.htm) if you want to dive deeper to the SDLC, but I am bringing it up to outline the role of a SET in relation to the SDLC.
+Here's a <a href="https://www.tutorialspoint.com/sdlc/sdlc_overview.htm" target="_blank">link</a> if you want to dive deeper to the SDLC, but I am bringing it up to outline the role of a SET in relation to the SDLC.

 ![team that carries out the sdlc](/img/sdlc-team.png "team-that-carries-out-the-sdlc")